The Doge’s Palace in Venice: works, entrance tickets and opening times

 THE DOGE’S PALACE IN VENICE: WORKS TO SEE

-It’s difficult to make a list of the unmissable artworks housed in the Doge’s Palace in Venice.
+It is difficult to make a list of must-sees inside the Doge’s Palace in Venice.

-Along the itinerary, you’ll find the artworks of the most important Venetian artists, from Giovanni Bellini to Titian, from Tintoretto to Paolo Veronese and many more.
+Along the way you will find the works of Venice’s most important artists, from Jacopo Tintoretto to Paolo Veronese and many others.

 THE DOGE’S PALACE IN VENICE: OPENING HOURS